Teen & Adolescent Substance Use Detox

 Opioid Withdrawal Symptoms

-Opioids include illicit substances such as heroin and fentanyl as well as prescription drugs such as oxycodone (OxyContin, Percocet) and hydrocodone.
+Opioids include illicit substances such as heroin and fentanyl as well as prescription drugs such as oxycodone (OxyContin, Percocet) and hydrocodone (Vicodin).
 Almost all opioids are highly addictive and can lead to the development of an opioid use disorder.
 Opioid withdrawal symptoms can include nausea, vomiting, diarrhea, anxiety, increased body temperatures, sweating, chills, racing heart rate, muscle and bone pain, insomnia, and high blood pressure.2,3 While typically not life-threatening in and of themselves, opioid withdrawal symptoms are extremely uncomfortable and often lead to relapse to eliminate the discomfort.

 Benzodiazepine Withdrawal Symptoms